 Office of Human Resources (BSP) has prepared the Employment handbook – a guide to employment at the University of Warsaw describing i.a. the rules of the recruitment process, employment, remuneration and many other issues, useful for both a job candidate and an employee, at various stages of his career at the University of Warsaw.

 We invite you to read and use the Employment handbook – available on the website of Office of Human Resources (English version) http://en.bsp.adm.uw.edu.pl/employment-handbook/.

-Polish National Contact Point for Research Programmes of the EU is delighted to present you with the first issue of a Bulletin.
+National Contact Point for Research Programmes of the European Union

 MARIE SKŁODOWSKA-CURIE ACTIONS